pasqal-io/qoolqit/docs/contents/execution.md

 - `MPSBackend`: PyTorch based emulator using Matrix Product States (MPS).
 Runs programs with up to ~80 qubits and return torch objects in the results.

 More experienced users, might also want to configure an emulator.
-To fully exploit the potential of each emulator backend, they can be configured through the generic `EmulationConfig` object, or the specific `QutipConfig`, `SVConfig`, `MPSConfig`.
+To fully exploit the potential of each emulator backend, they can be configured through the generic `EmulationConfig` object.
 For example, the following configuration,

 ```python exec="on" source="material-block" session="execution"
 from qoolqit.execution import EmulationConfig, Occupation